ellieli0630/florent-server/new_bot/README.md

 * create new event owner with phone 1-234-567-8901 named "John Smith"
 * create new event named "Great Music Event" that will be held at 11-06-2016  10:00am to 11:00am
 * create new place with the name "Best Restaurant"
+* set address '1st street NY' for place with id=2
 * set owner to "John Smith" for event with id  2
 * show all events with owners
 * set place to "Best Restaurant" for event with id =2